bmtavares/isel-ls/docs/phase-1.md

 ### Physical Model ###

-The physical model of the database is available in (_link to the SQL script with the schema definition_).
+The physical model of the database is available [here](../src/main/sql/createSchema.sql).

 We highlight the following aspects of this model: